Community Teaching & Lion Conservation

 - Enjoy unique and unforgettable close encounters with magnificent African lions while providing our resident lions with the highest possible care and welfare.
 Make sure they are delivered the most suitable nutritional diet and hydration and live in a clean and healthy environment.

-- Be part of the research team that study minute by minute the different behaviors of the Ngamo pride to assess their self-sustainability (successful hunting) and sociability (functioning as a pride)
+- Be part of the research team that studies minute by minute the different behaviors of the Ngamo pride to assess their self-sustainability (successful hunting) and sociability (functioning as a pride)

 - This is your opportunity to expand your knowledge on African elephant.
 Interact with and care for our 4 rescued elephants, the biggest stars of Antelope Park.
 When we say the biggest, we mean it.